mrcavalcanti/mosaicoo/docs/sources/datasources/elasticsearch.md

 ## Annotations

 [Annotations]({{< relref "../dashboards/annotations.md" >}}) allow you to overlay rich event information on top of graphs.
 You add annotation queries via the Dashboard menu / Annotations view.
-Grafana can query any Elasticsearch index for annotation events.
+Mosaicoo can query any Elasticsearch index for annotation events.

 | Name       | Description                                                                                                                                |